 VDSS is a major participant in several SHHR-sponsored enterprise-level IT projects.
-The projects will leverage Service Oriented Architecture (SOA), Enterprise Service Bus (ESB) technology and Business Rules Engines.
-With financial support from the federal Administration for Children and Families, Centers for Medicaid and Medicare Services, and Food and Nutrition Service, key initiatives include development and implementation of the web-based Customer Portal, Virginia Case Management System (VaCMS) for child care, and modernization of public assistance eligibility legacy systems.
-The first two initiatives have been accomplished.
+The projects leveraged Service Oriented Architecture (SOA), Enterprise Service Bus (ESB) technology and Business Rules Engines.
+With financial support from the federal Administration for Children and Families, Centers for Medicaid and Medicare Services, and the U.S. Department of Agriculture Food Nutrition Service, key initiatives included development and implementation of the web-based Customer Portal and of a single case management system (Virginia Case Management System, or VaCMS) for public assistance programs (TANF, SNAP, Medical Assistance, Energy Assistance, and Child Care).

 Eligibility Systems Modernization: In December 2012, VDSS awarded a contract to replace the Public Assistance eligibility determination legacy systems.
-This includes use of a business rules engine to simplify rollout of future program changes, a document management system, and enhancements to the Customer Portal and Child Care systems.
-DSS has partnered with DMAS to accommodate changes in technology to support implementation of new Medicaid requirements and eligibility determination.
-Work on the eligibility modernization effort continues.

-For 2012-2014, federal and state funds were allocated for the Enterprise Delivery System Project, the largest software development effort ever undertaken by VDSS.
+This included use of a business rules engine to simplify rollout of future program changes, a document management system, and enhancements to the Customer Portal and state case management system, which was originally developed for the child care subsidy program.
+Between 2012 and 2016, federal and state funds were allocated for the Enterprise Delivery System Project, the largest software development effort ever undertaken by VDSS.